kunkka19xx/nvim/README.md

 - home-manager for managing user/profile/prj pkgs

 ### golang
-- Don't know why by need to `unset GOROOT` (if not, go root is pointed to wrong path)
+- Don't know why but it seems like we need to `unset GOROOT` (if not, go root will be pointed to wrong path)